Written by Editorial Team

-After going through labor and delivery, the next step for new mothers is adjusting to breast feeding.
-With respect to our traditional and cultural values, most of us do not step away from breastfeeding unless required by a medical condition.
-But with changing times and preferences of people, devotion to career/work and determination to get back to pre-pregnancy figure, mothers are adopting powdered infant milk as a substitute to breast feeding.
-Some infants can also have certain medical conditions which makes it necessary to record how much milk are they drinking and formula milk helps keep exact measurement.
-Moreover, formula fed baby can have intimate relations with other members of the family as well, especially if the mother is not keeping good health.
+After going through labor and delivery, the next step for new mothers is adjusting to breastfeeding.
+With respect to our traditional and cultural values, most of us do not step away from breastfeeding unless we have some medical conditions that may not allow it.
+But with changing times and preferences of people, career/work, and determination to get back to the pre-pregnancy figure, mothers are moving to powdered milk as a substitute for breastfeeding.
+But do you know the advantages and disadvantages of powdered milk for your baby?

 Apart from being the second choice to breastfeeding, powdered milk does have quite a few disadvantages as well, as listed below:

 Breast milk is free, but you have to buy infant formula.
 They are available from various brands and age-wise, so choosing them could be difficult too.
 Additional expenses are borne towards bottles and nipples expenses.

 Also, you will need to buy and store large quantities of good-quality formula to match the ever-increasing requirements of your growing baby.
 The formula also comes with expiry dates, so you may need to throw away old jars and be cautious when feeding.

 The process of preparing the milk – warming water, mixing, transferring to bottle, etc. takes time and effort.
 For preparing the formula, you will need hot water.
 But when feeding your baby, you must make sure that the formula milk is at the right temperature.